The Royal Navy of Sailing Ships

 The most dreaded problem that could confront a ship's surgeon was an epidemic disease like typhus or other worse, lethal diseases endemic in hot areas like Africa and the Americas: they could spread like wildfire in the unsanitary confined spaces of a ship at sea, also cohabited by rats, fleas, lice, cockroaches and other pests.

-Discipline on board was enforced on defaulters by the ship's Commanding Officer based on the Articles of War, a list of 35 offenses and crimes and their punishment, which could vary from a minimum of 6 lashes with a freshly prepared cat o' nine tails given by the Master at Arms at the grating, to flogging around the fleet, keelhauling and hanging.
+Discipline on board was enforced on defaulters by the ship's Commanding Officer based on the Articles of War, a list of 35 offenses and crimes and their punishment, which could vary from a minimum of 6 lashes with a freshly prepared cat o' nine tails administered by the Master at Arms at the grating, to flogging around the fleet, keelhauling and hanging.
 The punishment was entirely at the discretion of the ship's Commanding Officer if no Court Martial could be suitably arranged for the more serious breaches of discipline, and Article 35 gave him much latitude: "All other crimes not capital committed by any person or persons in the fleet,

 which are not mentioned in this act,